dotnet/docs/docs/standard/serialization/system-text-json/supported-types.md

 ## Types that serialize as JSON objects

-The following types serialize as JSON objects (unless they implement <xref:System.Collections.Generic.IEnumerable`1>):
+The following types serialize as JSON objects (unless they implement <xref:System.Collections.Generic.IEnumerable`1>, in which case they serialize as JSON arrays):

 * Classes
 * Structs